zestia/ember-modal-dialog/README.md

 There are two versions [4x](https://github.com/zestia/ember-modal-dialog/blob/4x/README.md) and [5x](https://github.com/zestia/ember-modal-dialog/blob/main/README.md).

 Version 5 uses the native dialog, and version 4 does not.
-Version 4 is still being maintained because support for native dialog is not great, and there are still some [quirks](#notes) around animating.
+Version 4 is still being maintained because support for native dialog is not great, and there are still some [quirks](#notes).

 ## Installation